matterbridge-org/matterbridge/docs/protocols/README.md

 Matterbridge supports many protocols, although not all of them support all features.
 Here's a list of officially-maintained and 3rd-party-maintained networks for matterbridge.

+Please let us know if you are able to regularly test and maybe maintain a specific protocol [here](https://github.com/matterbridge-org/community/issues/1).

 ## Natively supported

 - [Discord](https://discordapp.com)